farr3ll024/31October/README.md

 	- We've developed means of communication and cooperation not only through github but also email and google hangouts(hangouts drastically improves speed of communicaiton)

--After cloning the project to your own local directory you can execute the file using:
+-After cloning the project to your own local directory you can build the project and execute the file using:
+	-->   cd /path/to/CS2820.jar
 	-->   java -jar CS2820.jar